Permanent link to this article: https://www.packetpilot.com/cisco-champions-2017-a-reason-to-reflect/

 I love when tools make my life easier.
 A conversation came up online the other night and I had shown someone a quick summary of the awesome power of Sublime Text.
 They wanted to know how I made the magic happen in that video.
 I felt I should and share it with everyone via a blog post.
 Here’s a quick video of my uses along with a description of what you can do with it, as well as how to make it work.

-Permanent link to this article: http://www.packetpilot.com/config-ease-with-sublime-text-snippets/
+Permanent link to this article: https://www.packetpilot.com/config-ease-with-sublime-text-snippets/

 The other day someone joked that I should write a post about plugging in a cable, or at least something to that extent.
 Then I started thinking about it.
 It’s actually a good idea.
 Everyone has their own way of cabling up a rack of patch panels and switches.
 Most of us would love to get the exact right length cables for the job however, that’s often not the case.
 There is a patching strategy I like to use when you are stuck using a box of 7 foot cables when all you really need are 3 foot cables.
 None the less, we all want it to look as neat as it can when we are done.
 I’m going to show you my practice when it comes to patching which can be easily modified whether you’r racks follow a panel-switch-panel-switch arrangement or a panel-panel-switch-switch arrangement.

-Permanent link to this article: http://www.packetpilot.com/back-to-basics-patching-a-switch/
+Permanent link to this article: https://www.packetpilot.com/back-to-basics-patching-a-switch/